INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

   - 4 = The data has been finalised and no further changes are intended.

 The mandatory geomagnetic field data consists of either 3 or 4 arrays.
-The arrays must all be the same length.
+The arrays must all be the same length and contain only numbers or the value "null" to indicate a missing sample.
 Valid arrays are:

 - "geomagneticFieldX": Magnetic field vector strength in nT, x component, geographic coordinates.
 - "geomagneticFieldY": Magnetic field vector strength in nT, y component, geographic coordinates.